mkrauskopf/foosball/README.md

 ### To be done...
 ... when having a need, or more time, and the right mood. :)

-* Use [annotation approach](https://www.baeldung.com/spring-security-expressions-basic.) for checking roles.
+* Use the [annotation approach](https://www.baeldung.com/spring-security-expressions-basic.) for checking roles.
 * Integration testing.
 * A better model for winners and/or more effective fetching of statistics.